Vlkodlak148/ItemShop/README.md

 ## 📌 Features

 - 🛒 **Player Shops:** Link a sign to a chest for automated trading between players.
 - 💎 **AdminShop Mode:** Create infinite server-side shops that don't require stock.
 - 🧹 **Auto-Formatting:** Automatically converts Item IDs to clean, readable names on signs.
 - 🛡️ **Grief Protection:** Only shop owners or admins can destroy shop signs.
 - 🎨 **Visual Cleanup:** Removes underscores and colons for a professional look.

 ---

 ## 📦 Installation

 1. Download **ItemShop.jar** and place it in your server’s `plugins/` folder.
 2. Start or restart your server.
+3. **Important:** To create a standard `[Shop]`, you must have a **chest** placed behind or below the sign.
-3. Use the sign format below to start creating shops!
+4. Use the sign format below to start creating shops!

 ---